openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/bluetooth_services.md

 # Overview

+Note: Bluetooth support is currently disabled because of flash size constraints in ESP32.
+Contributions as way around this are welcome.

 | Service     | UUID                                   | Description                                                        |
 | ----------- | -------------------------------------- | ------------------------------------------------------------------ |
 | Device Info | `0000180A-0000-1000-8000-00805F9B34FB` | General information about the bluetooth device                     |